 The [Create New Analysis] wizard opens.

-In the filter field, start typing basic column analysis, select Basic Column Analysis and click Next.
+Start typing time correlation analysis in the filter field, select Time Correlation Analysis and click Next.

 Avoid using special characters in the item names including:

 "~", "!", "`", "#", "^", "&", "*", "\\", "/", "?", ":", ";", "\"", ".", "(", ")", "'", "¥", "'", """, "«", "»", "<", ">".

 These characters are all replaced with "_" in the file system and you may end up creating duplicate items.

 Set the analysis metadata (purpose, description and author name) in the corresponding fields and then click Finish.

 A folder for the newly created analysis is listed under Analysis in the DQ Repository tree view, and the analysis editor opens on the analysis metadata.